eveningdesign/laravel-boiler/README.md

 ```
 The views command will connect to your MySQL database (have not tested it on any other database), pull the field names and data types, and generate the views with the correct accessors in place.

+## Config

+There are some config options for replacements in the views.
+Add a `boiler.php` file in your config directory and include the ones you want overridden (it's merged with the defaults).
+Look in the package config directory to see the options that are available.
 ## WARNING
 This doesn't ask for many options yet.
-It just overwrites files in the locations it experts them to go.
-If you have a create.blade.php view in the address directory, running the views command will overwrite your create.blade.php file.
+It just overwrites files in the locations it expects them to go.
+If you have a `create.blade.php` view in the address directory, running the views command will overwrite your create.blade.php file.
 Use with caution.